 Suzi said: "OMG!
 My first time making a rib roast and it is beyond delicious.
 An almost 3 lb roast cooked perfectly according to your directions.
 I may eat the entire thing.
 Thank you!"

 But do you want to cook a whole 5-10 pounds of prime rib or ribeye if you have a smaller household?
 If not, then a small prime rib roast or ribeye roast will be perfect for you.
-With these easy step-by-step instructions, let’s make a small ribeye or prime rib roast that's perfect for smaller households.
+Follow my easy step-by-step instructions to make a small ribeye or prime rib roast that's perfect for smaller households.

 A prime rib roast is a ribeye roast with the bones still attached.
 Bones will absorb additional heat, so cooking times will be a bit longer, but the technique is otherwise the same.